input-output-hk/cardano-js-sdk/README.md

 JavaScript SDK for interacting with Cardano, providing various key management options including support for popular hardware wallets

 ## Features
-*This SDK is a work in progress.
+*This SDK is a work in progress and should not be used in production.
 Feature state as follows:*

 - [x] Build a transaction and estimate fees
-- [ ] Balance a transaction (delegate input selection)
+- [x] Transaction input selection
 - [ ] Transaction signing
   - [x] memory
   - [ ] Ledger Nano S